Randomized Block Low-Rank Matrix Compression by Tagging: Randomized Compression Algorithms for Uniform BLR Matrices

 \section{Randomized Compression Algorithms for Uniform BLR Matrices}

-In the previous sections, we focused on step~\ref{comp1} of randomized compression of uniform BLR matrices---the computation of basis matrices $\mU, \mV$ from random sketches $\mY = \ma \momega, \mZ = \ma^* \mpsi$.
-This was, in large part, due to the similarity of compression algorithms after basis matrices have been computed.
-More precisely, steps~\ref{comp2} and \ref{comp3} of uniform BLR compression can be executed in a manner that is oblivious to the particular algorithm used to compute $\mU$ and $\mV$ in step~\ref{comp1}, allowing for direct performance comparisons of Algorithms~\ref{alg:stepI_bn} and \ref{alg:stepI_tagging}.
+In the previous sections, we focused on step~\ref{comp1} of randomized compression---the computation of basis matrices $\mU, \mV$---due to the similarity of compression algorithms after step~\ref{comp1}.
+More precisely, steps~\ref{comp2} and \ref{comp3} of uniform BLR compression can be executed in a manner that is oblivious to the particular method used for step~\ref{comp1}, allowing for direct performance comparisons of block nullification (Algorithm~\ref{alg:stepI_bn}) and tagging (Algorithm \ref{alg:stepI_tagging}).
+For the sake of direct comparisons, we choose the same fixed target ranks for all basis computation methods in step~\ref{comp1}; however, in practice, more sophisticated techniques could be used instead.
+For example, target ranks could be chosen adaptively using the adaptive randomized rangefinder, cf. Section~\ref{sec:preliminaries_randomized}, or larger target ranks could be chosen and truncated as needed.

-In this section, we briefly describe how steps~\ref{comp1}-\ref{comp3} of uniform BLR compression are conducted in our experiments.
-Remark~\ref{remark:nonbb} also summarizes the compression procedure when matrix entries are readily available.
-First, though, we present in Algorithm~\ref{alg:stepI_naive} the last basis construction algorithm that we consider as a benchmark for step~\ref{comp1}, which is equivalent to a blocked version of the randomized SVD done ``naively'' with $O(bk)$ structured Gaussian test matrices.
-We then describe a uniform BLR compression procedure that can be performed with basis matrices obtained from any of Algorithms~\ref{alg:stepI_bn}-\ref{alg:stepI_naive}; we discuss more involved compression algorithms that reuse the sketches from step~\ref{comp1} for steps~\ref{comp2} and \ref{comp3} in the Appendix.
+In this section, we briefly describe how steps~\ref{comp1}-\ref{comp3} are conducted in our experiments.
+First, Algorithm~\ref{alg:stepI_basic} introduces the last basis construction algorithm we use as a benchmark for step~\ref{comp1}, which is equivalent to a blocked version of the basic randomized SVD with $\mathcal{O}(bk)$ structured Gaussian test matrices.
+We then describe a uniform BLR compression procedure that can be performed with basis matrices obtained from any of our algorithms; we discuss compression algorithms that reuse the sketches from step~\ref{comp1} for steps~\ref{comp2} and \ref{comp3} in the Supplementary Materials.

-{\remark{When matrix entries are readily available, the task of recovering a uniform BLR representation as in (\ref{eq:uniformBLRfull}) can be done with $k+p$ matvecs of $\ma-\mD$ and $\ma^*-\mD^*$, where $\mD$ is the near-neighbor matrix given by $\mD_{i,j} = \ma_{i,j}$, for $i=1,\ldots,b$ and $j \in \mathcal{N}_i$.
-The recovery of $\widetilde{\ma}$ is then done by accessing $O(bk)$ matrix entries if $\mU$ and $\mV$ are computed as interpolative bases; see \cite[Chapter 18]{martinsson2019fast} for more details.
-Note that Sections~\ref{sec:blocknull} and \ref{sec:tagging} are still applicable for the basis computations of step~\ref{comp1} in this instance.} }